 Phase 1: The vaccine is tested in a small number of generally healthy adults, usually between 20 and 80 people.
 It’s evaluated for safety, dosage, and any side effects.
 Experts also look at what type of immune response is created.

-Phase 3: Experts broaden the study to include thousands of adults, from a variety of ages and backgrounds.
+Phase 3: Experts broaden the study to include thousands of adults from a variety of ages and backgrounds.
 They see how many people who got the vaccine were protected from the disease, compared to those who received a placebo.

 - About COVID-19 vaccine trials (Duke Health)

-Medical experts and doctors want to make sure the vaccines work safely and effectively for as many people as possible.
+Medical experts want to make sure the vaccines work safely and effectively for as many people as possible.
 People may respond differently to vaccines based on factors like age, gender, and health conditions — so it is important to have a diverse group of participants in clinical trials.

 If you are trying to become pregnant now or want to get pregnant in the future, you may receive a COVID-19 vaccine when one is available to you.
-Like with all vaccines, medical experts are studying COVID-19 vaccines carefully for side effects and will report findings as they become available.
+As with all vaccines, medical experts are studying COVID-19 vaccines carefully for side effects.
+They will report findings as they become available.